AntCPLab/OpenCoral/README.md

 ```

 ## Pre-requisite
-The codebase is only tested on Ubuntu.
+The codebase is only tested on Ubuntu (22.04 64 bits).
 We will have to follow the instructions in MP-SPDZ in order to compile the library.

 Install the toolchain:
 ```bash